kcalliga/prevent-intranamespace-comms/service-mesh-way/README.md

 3. Add tenanta and tenantb namespaces to SMMR (service mesh member roll)

-4. Apply the two denyall policies.
+4. Apply the two denyall policies to tenanta and tenantb.
 These are targeting pods with the app: httpd label.
-These should be blocked.
+These should be blocked with an rbac error.

-5. Now apply the httpd-sidecar
+5. Now apply the httpd-pod-sidecar-allowed pod to tenanta and tenantb namespace.
+This has a different label and should be allowed.